elibroftw/blog.elijahlopez.ca/content/posts/the-best-religion.md

 This Indoctrination makes people take pride in their delusions.

-Let's take a look at [this article](https://medium.com/interfaith-now/why-do-muslim-women-wear-hijab-8d0cd811e2b1) about the hijab.
+Let's take a look at [Why do Muslim Women Wear Hijab](https://medium.com/interfaith-now/why-do-muslim-women-wear-hijab-8d0cd811e2b1).

 > I had stopped wearing a headscarf because I didn’t know why I was wearing it.
 > I felt like a fraud.
 When people asked me, I had canned lines from Muslim websites and memes I could regurgitate.